Metal movement in forming armour

 Assuming the time stamps on the pictures are right, including taking pictures, this is about an hour into the process.

 The same stage shown from the side.
-If I had dished the center of the top differently, and moved the side flairing down a little bit I am well on my way to the back of a near-floor length 16th c. greave.
-And it wouldn't require either lots of raising or huge amounts of flairing at the bottom.
+If I had dished the center of the top differently, and moved the side flaring down a little bit I am well on my way to the back of a near-floor length 16th c. greave.
+And it wouldn't require either lots of raising or huge amounts of flaring at the bottom.

 And after a reasonable amount of work turning it from "greave like" to more "greave shaped"